-On March 28, 2024, the exploration permits, which cover 318 square kilometers were renewed.
-Both PRs will expire on June 19, 2026, with possible renewal periods totaling up to 9 years.
-In accordance with PRs, SNC agreed to complete an exploration program evaluated at F CFA 2,160,500,000 (approximately \$4,917,716 as at December 31, 2024) before the term of the exploration permit.
+The exploration permits, which cover 318 square kilometers will expire on June 19, 2026, with possible renewal periods totaling up to 9 years.
+In accordance with PRs, SNC agreed to complete an exploration program evaluated at F CFA 2,160,500,000 (approximately \$5,116,758 as at March 31, 2025) before the term of the exploration permit.

 Upon completion of the BFS, the Advisory Committee ("AC"), which consists of two SNC representatives and two SODEMI representatives, will conclude on the feasibility of the project.
 If the AC decides to proceed with the project, an Exploitation Entity ("EE") will be established whereby future funding will be split between SNC and SODEMI at 66.7% and 33.3%, respectively.
-The EE will reimburse SODEMI for all costs associated with previous exploration work conducted until January 15, 2009 up to a maximum of F CFA 834,999,457 (approximately \$1,900,620 as at December 31, 2024) and will reimburse SNC for costs associated with exploration work conducted between the signature of the SA and the approval of the BFS subject to the approval of the AC which represents a total amount of \$28,130,264 as at December 31, 2024.
+The EE will reimburse SODEMI for all costs associated with previous exploration work conducted until January 15, 2009 up to a maximum of F CFA 834,999,457 (approximately \$1,977,547 as at March 31, 2025) and will reimburse SNC for costs associated with exploration work conducted between the signature of the SA and the approval of the BFS subject to the approval of the AC which represents a total amount of \$28,320,434 as at March 31, 2025.